marcantoine/ra-data-graphql-prisma/README.md

 ### Relation and references

-In order to link to reference record using ReferenceField or ReferenceInput, `ra-data-graphql-prisma` uses a object notation (instead of snake_case or camelCase as seen in the react-admin documentation)
+In order to link to reference record using ReferenceField or ReferenceInput, `@unly/ra-data-graphql-prisma` uses a object notation (instead of snake_case or camelCase as seen in the react-admin documentation)

 ```js
 <ReferenceInput source="company.id" reference="Company">